cetorres/acsp4hr_project/README.md

 ## Encryption model

-This is the client-server encryption scheme that we use.
+This is the client-server encryption scheme that we created for the system.

 ![SPDS_MODEL](images/Client_Server_Encryption_v2.png)